mikedzikowski/Tier3/README.md

 - An exisiting Mission Landing Zone (MLZ) hub and spoke deployment
 - A certificate to be used with the web app as a PFX uploaded to the storage account in the MLZ hub
+  - When testing in a dev environment a self-signed certificate generated from a Key Vault with CN=*.appserviceenvironment.us will be sufficient

 ## Upload the following scripts and files to your storage account container ###